 Pitching the Canopy

-The Silex is a rough square with a slight diamond shape due to catenary cuts in the central seams.
+The Silex has sides of 7 ft and a diamond shape due to catenary cuts in the central seams.
 This makes it very easy to pitch by eye.

 The canopy requires a minimum 4 stakes and has an additional 4 stake loops for a total of 8 that can can be used in rough conditions.
 Guyout loops are provided for optional guylines.

 Make sure you have slack in the stakeline cordage.

 Pull the other triple seam corner out taut.
 Use the first guyout point up from the corner as a setback point.
 Mark that location and insert a stake there.
 Place the cordage loop for the triple seam corner on that stake.

 Pull out the two doors and stake, making sure you don't pull the centerline off center (this is easy to do when staking the first door).

 Insert the poles (make sure to use the pole handle keepers)

 Check tension and adjust stakes as necessary.